OGRECave/EasyOgreExporter/README.txt

 ////////////////////////////////////

-#Version 0.7 : Febrary 28, 2012
+#Version 0.8 : March 04, 2012

  - Ogre Scene file
  - meshs
+ - materials :
- - materials converted from the ogre standard materials, with colors, textures, multi uv and transparency
+  - converted from the max standard materials, with colors, textures, multi uv and transparency
+  - converted from the Architecture materials, with colors, diffuse texture, multi uv and transparency
+  - converted from the Mentalray Archi / Design materials, with colors, diffuse texture, multi uv and transparency
  - biped skeletons
  - skeletons animation from the main track or from the biped mixer clips if available
  - Nodes animations included in the Ogre Scene file (from the main animation track)